onflow/cadence/ROADMAP.md

   Cadence should provide a way to define type aliases.

-  For example, if a contract interface might declare a type requirement `NFT`, then all concrete conforming types must provide a concrete type `NFT`.

-  However, it would be nice to give the type an additional, more useful name.

 - `Word128` and `Word256` types

   Cadence should provide `Word128` and `Word256` types, just like it provides `UInt128` and `UInt256`